Samsung/tizen-docs/docs/application/dotnet/guides/applications/application_lifecycle.md

     }
 ```

-`OnPause()` method is called when application is suspended but not killed.
-Then it goes into the `Paused` state.
-To stop reading data from the `Accelerometer`, `SensorAccelerometer.Stop()` method is used.
-Now the application reduces resource usage.
-The main application window goes now into the background.
-UI events are not received but the data event handler have to be stopped manually.
+The `OnPause()` method is called when application is suspended, but not killed.
+Then, it goes into the `Paused` state.
+To stop reading data from the `Accelerometer`, the `SensorAccelerometer.Stop()` method is used.
+Now, the application reduces resource usage.
+The main application window goes into the background now.
+The UI events are not received, but the data event handler have to be stopped manually:

 ```csharp
     protected override void OnPause()